-I began creating this dish after being inspired by Mexican Street Tacos at Cinco de Mayo Bar & Grill in Dover, New Hampshire.
+I began creating this dish after being inspired by the Mexican Street Tacos at Cinco de Mayo Bar & Grill in Dover, New Hampshire.
 I love Cinco de Mayo and have spoken about this restaurant before on this blog.
-The brothers, Cresencio & Miguel, that run this place make you feel like you’re in Mexico and enjoying the time of your life.
-These Street Tacos are simple, but delicious on SO MANY LEVELS and I’m happy to say, I’ve created some Carnitas that can compete with a Mexican restaurant!
+The brothers and owners, Cresencio & Miguel, make you feel like you’re in Mexico and enjoying the time of your life.
+While Mexican Street Tacos are simple, they are delicious on SO MANY LEVELS and I’m happy to say, I’ve created some Carnitas that can compete with a Mexican restaurant!

-Any ways, back to Carnitas!
+Anyways, back to Carnitas!
 Carnitas are essentially Mexican Pulled Pork.
 I like to cook mine in the Instant Pot because it concentrates the citrus flavors I place in the pot.
-I then finish the pork under the boiler and boy are these Carnitas tender, juicy and crispy, with so much delicious flavor 😋!
+I then finish the pork under the boiler and boy are these Carnitas tender, juicy and crispy, with so much delicious flavor 😋 and love ❤️!

 I hope you enjoy and cheers 🍻!

-- Preparing your Pork – You’ll want to cut into 2-inch chunks.
+Preparing the Pork – You’ll want to cut into 2-inch chunks.
 If you have a bone in your cut, cut around the bone leaving some of the meat on the bone for cooking.
 I’d suggest trimming any excess fat from your pork cut and definitely remove any skin.

-- Do you Need to Sear your Pork? – Many Carnitas recipes call for searing the pork.
+To Sear or Not – Many Carnitas recipes call for searing the pork.
 Yes, searing locks in the juices, but I think the Instant Pot helps keep the pork juicy.
 Two the final step for creating Carnitas is charing those morsels, so I don’t take the extra step of searing.